zikosw/syn-antd/README.md

 2. `npm install -g less-plugin-clean-css` (if not exists)
 3. Create your theme in `/less`.
 See current folder for working example of synqrinus-theme
 4. Execute `lessc --js less/antd.main.less > <YOUR THEME>-antd.css --clean-css`

+## Contributing

+syn-antd is pretty bare-bones and doesn't need to have many more bells-and-whistles in my opinion, but I'm still very happy to receive contributions.

+PRs are welcome for any **additional wrappers to antd** that are missing, as well as any **example projects** that use syn-antd and show users how to get it started with shadow-cljs.

+We also welcome **bug fixes** for any custom elements to syn-antd such as `input-change-on-blur`, and `ant-options`, as well as suggestions or PRs for new custom elements.
+That said, the goal is to minimize the amount of custom utilities present in this library.
+Any major quality of life improvements will be accepted, but others are encouraged to go in a separate library

 ## Example shadow-cljs setup